bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 ### The best way to learn JavaScript for web developers

-If you search “learn JavaScript,” it’s easy to become overwhelmed with the quantity of information, tutorials, and guides.
+If you search "learn JavaScript," it’s easy to become overwhelmed with the quantity of information, tutorials, and guides.
 It’s hard to even know which frameworks and libraries you need.
 That’s why I recommend a hierarchical approach that lets you systematically and consistently progress with learning the most popular coding language for web developers.
 Some examples include [JS: The Right Way](http://jstherightway.org/), and [boot.dev's Basic Intro to Coding](https://boot.dev/learn/learn-javascript/).

 {{< cta3 >}}